Stratio/stratio-connector-sparkSQL/doc/src/site/sphinx/First_Steps.rst

 Configuration
 -------------

-In the Crossdata Shell we need to add the Datastore Manifest.
+In the Stratio Crossdata Shell we need to add the Datastore Manifest.

 ::